chrisizatt/construct2-speech/README.md

 <a href="https://construct2.s3.amazonaws.com/chris/science/index.html" target="_blank">
 <img border="0" alt="W3Schools" src="http://onlineimageupoader.weebly.com/uploads/6/6/8/8/66889447/6499799_orig.png" width="100" height="100"></a>

+IMPORTANT - When exporting with the plugin, make sure to uncheck minify script.

 I am still working out a few problems though.
 One problem is that the recognizer is slow.
 How do I fix this?
 I do not know yet, but I will keep trying to figure it out and update it when I do.
 I hope this helps game developers.
 And I hope the veterans and others who have arm or hand disability will be able to play this as well.
 So far, http://theshockingmind.weebly.com/reading.html has used my code to help kids read.